Blackstar Amplification: HT Metal

-Hundreds of hours of technical development and focused listening tests have resulted in the ultimate gigging metal head."
+Hundreds of hours of technical development and focussed listening tests have resulted in the ultimate gigging metal head."
 This line of amplifiers was released at Musicmesse 2013.
 This product range was discontinued in 2017.

 ID:Series

-Blackstar's line of digital programmable amplifiers is available in 60 and 100 watt head format and 15, 30, 60, 100 and 150 watt combo format.
+Blackstar's line of digital programmable amplifiers are available in 60 and 100 watt head format and 15, 30, 40, 60 and 120 watt combo format.
 Along with the ISF and Emulated output, they also possess powerful digital preamps with 128 unique storage banks to store your settings.